Commonwealth of Dominica, West Indies

 Updated in October 2021 with corrections by Cyrilla Alexis, a representative from Discover Dominica Authority

 Tucked between Martinique and Guadeloupe in the French West Indies, the Commonwealth of Dominica (NOT to be confused with the Dominican Republic) is situated at the northern end of the Windward chain of the Lesser Antilles.

 Dominica is the largest island of the group, covering an area of 290 square miles.
 Once a British colony (fought over several times by the French and now independent), Dominica is often overlooked by Caribbean travelers, who, more often than not, have never heard of the last remaining unspoiled Caribbean island.

 And, as the last outpost of the remaining Carib Indians, there’s even some unique, indigenous local culture to discover.
 In fact, Dominica is as close to a South Pacific Island as you can get in the Caribbean.
-OK, there are no picture-perfect, white-sand beaches (they’re black or silver, thanks to the volcanoes of the island), but there are also no big hotels, no hustlers, and no crowds of drunken, sunburned, T-shirt wearing tourists.
+OK, there are no picture-perfect, white-sand beaches (they’re black or silver, thanks to the volcanoes of the island), but there are also no hustlers and no crowds of drunken, sunburned, T-shirt-wearing tourists.

 WHEN TO GO

 It rains a lot in Dominica, which is why it is so lush.
 The clouds soak up the water from the 365 rivers and then hover around the Morne Trois Pitons and Morne Diablotin (over 4,500 ft.), obscuring views and shrouding the island in a kind of misty mystery.

 Sometimes, the clouds are so thick, you can sail right past the massive island without seeing it!
 Every afternoon every day of the year, these incessant clouds let loose with a light shower somewhere on the island.
 Even in what is considered high, dry season–December through April–the seas can be rough and the rains frequent.